cstewart1997/cstewart1997/README.md

 - 🌱 I’m currently learning ...
 HTML/CSS and Javascript
 - 💞️ I’m looking to collaborate on ...
 Open source projects to gain experience.
 - 📫 How to reach me ... you can email me at cstewartcodes@outlook.com
-- 📝check out my porfolio ... https://codepen.io/cstewart1997/pen/abMNKpd
+- 📝 Check out my porfolio ... https://codepen.io/cstewart1997/pen/abMNKpd